 What's new on our site today!

-Guarijio is a Uto-Aztecan language of northern Mexico.
+Language: Guarijio is a Uto-Aztecan language of northern Mexico,

-Our list of vocabulary words in the Guarijio language, with comparison to words in other Uto-Aztecan languages.
+Examples of vocabulary words in the Guarijio language with comparison to words in other Uto-Aztecan languages.

 Words and sentences in the Guarijio language.